DKulan/logs-analysis/README.md

  - PostgreSQL 9.6
  - "News" database file (download: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

  To Run:
  1. Load the data onto the database psql -d news -f newsdata.sql

+ 2. Generate the views from file psql -d news -f create_views.sql

- 2. Connect to the database
+ 3. Connect to the database
         psql -d news

- 3. Run the Python file
+ 4. Run the Python file
         python news_log.py

- 4. Views are now made in the news database and output should be shown
+ 5. You should now see the output of the queries!

 # Queries used:
-- The news_log.py should generate these views for you

 # Generate view to list the top articles